Wednesday, November 30, 2011

 Last year, a woman took in a young, ill, stray cat.
 On Thanksgiving, the cat had kittens.
 She was too ill to care for her kittens.
 I took in the litter of four kittens.
 They were also very ill.
 For weeks I bottle-fed them every two hours.
 I kept humidifiers going so they could breathe.
 But they made it; all four kittens survived.
 Their will to survive moved me to help them.
 They wanted to live; they deserved to live.

-Grizelda & Chloe will be a year old this Thanksgiving.
+Grizelda & Chloe Jo will be a year old this Thanksgiving.
 They were from that litter.
+(Their siblings, Moon & Willow, were adopted together into another home.)
 They move me.

 Hilary of FEELING BEACHIE says,